Painting with Light to Capture Decisive Moments

 Written on the 3rd of February, 2023

-A few people requested a step-by-step on how I shoot my cinematic headshots.
-In this post, I will explain each step I took to deliver a natural-looking timeless cinematic headshot for my friend Talal AlDuaij.
+Several people asked for a step-by-step guide on how I shoot my cinematic headshots.
+In this post, I will detail each step I took to deliver a natural-looking, timeless cinematic headshot for my friend Talal AlDuaij.

 Location

-The first step in shooting cinematic headshots is to scout a location.
-There are two things that I look for when choosing a location.
-The first thing I look for is a shaded location away from the sun.
-An exception to the rule is if I want to use one key light and the sun as a rim light.
-The second thing is a location that, when blurred or unfocused, will give me beautiful colours that, with my subject clothes and skin tone, will create lovely colour harmony.
-It does not matter if the location has some ugly background, like a garbage bin.
+The first step in capturing cinematic headshots is to scout for a location.
+I focus on two key factors when choosing a spot.
+First, I look for a shaded area that is away from direct sunlight.
+The exception to this is when I want to employ one key light while using the sun as a rim light.
+Second, I seek a location that, when blurred or out of focus, offers beautiful colours that will harmonize well with my subject's clothing and skin tone.
+It's not a problem if the location has some undesirable elements, like a garbage bin, in the background.

-As you can see in the following images, I took the image on the left with the background in focus, then blurred it out using manual focus to see what colours the background was giving me and let me decide if this location is suitable for cinematic headshots.
-You may have noticed the green garbage bin on the left side, but it does not matter because it will be blurred out, and I only care about the colours it produces when blurred out.
+In the images below, you can see that I took the photo on the left with the background in focus.
+I then blurred the background using manual focus to assess the colours it provided and determine if this location is suitable for cinematic headshots.
+You might notice a green garbage bin on the left side, but that doesn't matter since it will be blurred out.
+My primary interest is the colours it produces when blurred.

 Cinematic Headshot In Focus Cinematic Headshot Out of Focus